Why is my SD Card not working or cannot be read?

 Many SD cards have a feature called write-protection toggled on and off by a switch on the left side of the SD card.
 With write-protection enabled, files cannot be modified.

 If the above solutions do not work for you, it may be necessary to purchase a new SD card as a replacement.
-Like any other storage media, SD cards fail over time, depending on how much use it gets and where it is used.
+Like any storage media, SD cards fail over time, depending on how much use it gets and where it is used.
 Extensive use or harsher environments (extreme temperatures or humid climate) can result in SD card failure.